dhharker/BackNg/README.md

 - Security - fine-grained control over who can CRUD what and where they can do it.

 ###Wishlist
-- Auto-generate some Angular boilerplate code or at least provide a native JS implementation
+- Auto-generate some Angular boilerplate code or at least provide a native JS implementation of common stuff.